 - Etsy – Handmade items, digital products, craft and DIY supplies.

-- Facebook Groups – Large items, every day stuff, second hand.
+- Facebook Groups or Facebook Marketplace – Large items, everyday stuff, second-hand.

 - Markets/car boot sale – Second hand, clothing, trinkets, collectables.

 - Newspaper classifieds – Larger items like furniture or collectables.